 Are you looking to transform an unloved area into a beautiful garden where nature can thrive?
 Do you want to create a community hub or help people to grow their own fruit and veg?
 This is your chance!

 Local Places for Nature is back, and we have hundreds of free garden packages to give away to community groups, schools and other community-based organisations.

 Our pre-paid packages range from small gardening projects to orchards and large-scale makeovers.
 Each one includes lots of native plants, tools, resources and other materials.

 We handle the orders and deliveries, and our skilled project officers will be there to help you install your new garden.

 Groups and organisations of all shapes and sizes can apply for Local Places for Nature.
 Most recently this has included emergency services, youth groups, sports clubs and disability charities.

-In 2021-22, priority will be given to projects in urban, deprived areas with little or no access to nature.
+Priority will be given to projects with strong community involvement, as well as those in towns, cities, deprived areas and spaces with little or no access to nature.
 We’re also really keen to welcome applications from underrepresented groups across Wales.

-Our initiative is part of a wider Welsh Government ‘Local Places for Nature’ fund, committed to creating, restoring and enhancing nature ‘on your doorstep’.
+The initiative is funded by the Welsh Government, part of a wider Welsh Government ‘Local Places for Nature’ programme committed to creating, restoring and enhancing nature ‘on your doorstep’.